NonsoSk/DATA-EXPLORATION-AND-RFM-ANALYSIS-OF-SALES-DATA/README.md

 Take for example, US has 23 cities involved while Switzerland and a host of others have just one.
 This can affect the provision of service to countries with less cities as more concentration will be on the countries with greater patronizing cities.
 I recommend then that the company opens customer care offices in the different countries to help attend to customer needs and blossom the involvement of other cities in the country.

--Considering that the products that are in high demands are Classic cars and Vintage cars, it is clear that the company`s product is  appreciated more by people of luxury.
+- Considering that the products that are in high demands are Classic cars and Vintage cars, it is clear that the product of the company is  appreciated more by people of luxury.
 I recommend then that increases its production of quality classic cars and minimize the production of trains which has had only 77 orders.
 The company`s primary products should be cars and so durability, quality and luxury should be considered.

 - I observed that the best month for sales is “November”, with classic cars being the most ordered product.